Pacas Coffee: A Fruity Central American Single Origin

 The majority of El Salvador coffee beans are wet processed, and honey processing is the second most common method.

 Pacas beans that have undergone washed processing are completely de-pulped with water in special tanks.
-These Pacas coffees will be brighter and less complex.
+These Pacas coffee beans will be brighter and less complex.
 You’ll be tasting the bean itself rather than the surrounding fruit.
 As a result, the cup profile is clean and straightforward.

 In the cup, honey-processed coffees tend to be more complex than their washed analogs, but not as fruity as natural coffees.